 There are also some product-specific considerations:

 When using low-level APIs to make ref changes to a repository in Bitbucket, the plugin must raise a (subclass of) to ensure that caches are invalidated across the cluster.

 Always consider the impact your app may have in instances with large data sets, for example many users, groups, projects, spaces, issues, pages, repos, commits, comments.
 You should ensure you have appropriate indexes set up on all tables introduced by your feature or app.
-Wherever possible, you should filter data in database queries, rather than relying on in-application filtering, which may require loading and discarding lots of data.
+Wherever possible, you should filter data in database queries, rather than relying on in-product filtering, which may require loading and discarding lots of data.

 Finally, always test your feature or app on a cluster instance with a big data set.

 For product-specific guidelines, see Testing your app with a large data set.